 what we do

-Each semester, Homegirl Project selects 10 Fellows in grades 9-12 through a competitive application process.
+Each fall semester, Homegirl Project selects 10 Fellows in grades 9-12 through a competitive application process.
 These Fellows are personally trained to ignite, mobilize, and transform their communities, starting at the grassroots level.
 Fellows have the opportunity to participate in monthly webinars led by prominent organizers on topics such as media outreach, fundraising, social media, and mobilization.
 They are also matched with a youth mentor with experience in their issue, giving them one-on-one guidance to successfully plan, organize, and execute a Political Action Project in their communities.

 meet the 2019 fellows